GideonBrimleaf/alpcasToDo/README.md

 ## Subsequent Deployments

-Have successfully deployed to Heroku, future deployments follow three easy steps:
+Having successfully deployed to Heroku, future deployments follow three simple steps:

 >1.
 Commit your changes and recompile the project `./alpas jar`
 >2.
 Run `git push heroku master` to deploy to Heroku
 >3.
-If any migrations are required follow the migration steps above
+If any migrations are required, follow the [migration steps](https://github.com/GideonBrimleaf/alpacasToDo#part-three---deploying-and-running-migrations) above

 ## Problems with Dyno Memory?